Divyasri199/MCW-Machine-Learning/Hands-on lab/Before the HOL - Machine Learning.md

 Azure Databricks is an Apache Spark-based analytics platform optimized for Azure that supports data engineering and machine learning and deep learning workloads.

-1. In the [Azure Portal](https://portal.azure.com), select **+ Create a resource**, then type "Azure Databricks" into the search bar.
+1. In the [Azure Portal](https://portal.azure.com), select **+ Create a resource**, then type "Azure Databricks <inject key="DeploymentID" />" into the search bar.
 Select Azure Databricks from the results.

     ![Azure Databricks is entered into the search field.
 Azure Databricks is selected from the search results list type-ahead suggestion.](images/create-azure-databricks-resource-01.png 'Create a resource')